-But things are getting more healthy across the board.
+But things are getting healthier across the board.
 Consumers are asking for more virtuous options, and smart chefs are figuring out how to make it delicious.
-From high-protein matcha flapjacks to spiralised and mashed veggies, health food, in its broadest definition, is making its way onto more menus, in more inventive ways.
+From high-protein matcha flapjacks to spiralised and mashed veggies, health food, in its broadest definition, is making its way onto more menus in more inventive ways.
 Niche restaurants are also working on making special dietary requirements a real selling point.

 The poke bowl entered the fray in 2016 (check out Three Wise Monkeys in Sea Point, if you haven’t tried it yet), but according to New-York-based consultants Baum + Whiteman, we should prepare for even more bowl-based dishes in 2017.
 Think smoothie bowls and Buddha bowls (a grain- and veggie-based dish), as well as ramen and bibimbap, the Korean dish of rice, egg and sliced meat.

 Gourmet burgers aren’t going anywhere, but as economic times force consumers to count their pennies, restaurants will continue to look for new, affordable dishes to serve in gourmet ways.
 Think loaded fries, fancy hot dogs, magical toasted sandwiches and panko-crusted fried chicken.

 On the home-cooking side of things, consumers can look forward to more services delivering ready-portioned ingredients for home cooking.
 “Meal-kit delivery services are reinventing the dinner ritual in a very good way,” says Katie Kelly Bell, referring to the trend in the States.
 Locally, services like UCook, FitChef and Daily Dish are popping up all the time, and changing the way that busy people shop, cook, and eat when they’re not eating out.